openepicdev/maintaine.rs/source/derberg.md

 Too many contributors use it incorrectly and end up spamming projects.
 But for me, as an experienced maintainer who can verify AI-generated output, it speeds up my work.

-Does this speed-up balance out the AI spam?
+Does this speedup balance out the AI spam?
 Does it mean nothing has changed?
 I have no idea. :)

 \newpage